Luftwaffe 1945: The Final Year - Enhanced Edition

 Post‑war reviews acknowledged that jets inflicted losses disproportionate to their numbers.
 Yet air superiority is a systems outcome: production, training, maintenance, fuel, radar control, and base defence.
 By 1945 the Luftwaffe's system had been attrited past the point where even a brilliant aircraft could shift the balance.
 Sortie rate — not paper performance — remained the decisive statistic.

-Insert image here: Radar plotting room with controllers vectoring fighters; maps and status boards visible.
+Insert image here: A black-and-white photograph showing a radar plotting room with controllers vectoring fighters, maps and status boards visible, demonstrating command and control systems that determined operational effectiveness

-Insert image here: Radar plotting room with controllers vectoring fighters; maps and status boards visible.
+Insert image here: A black-and-white photograph showing a radar plotting room with controllers vectoring fighters, maps and status boards visible, demonstrating command and control systems that determined operational effectiveness

 Command and control: vectors, alerts, and base defence determined survival windows.